elliothe/elliothe.github.io/_pages/openings.md

 sitemap: false
 permalink: /vacancies
 ---
-### For prospective team member
+### For Prospective Team Member

 We are always looking for new group members with passion, talent, and grit!

-Benefits of join  ACRL:
+Benefits of joining ACRG:
 - Friendly advisor and group members. :wink:
 - Collaborative and active team atmosphere.
 - Work on topics that matters.